 This makes complexity for the oil company.
 This is why we don’t like to invest in the Petroleum business.
 Even, we attribute a poor competitive advantage to ExxonMobil due to this reason.

-Now, when the price of the product is determined by the market, things that the company could do is stripping the cost, especially production cost.
+Now, when the price of the product is determined by the market, things that the company could do is strip the cost, especially production cost.
 And as you have expected, the cost of production of the oil depends heavily on the geological location of the reserve.

 We like to invest in an oil company that has a premium location like Saudi Aramco.
 Its reserve located near the desert surface – makes the Saudi need only a little effort to lift the oil and distribute it.
 Meanwhile, oil reserves deep buried in the snowy Arctic need a lot of money to be extracted.
 This condition is worsened by the fact that the company needs to warm the pipe and infrastructure to distribute the petrol.